ryanthomas92/angular-services-training/readme.md

 ### `ngResource`

 Many sites employ RESTful conventions, so they serve things in very similar ways.
-What if we could reuse a service like this for any API with RESTful routes?

-It turns out the Angular community thought of that a long time ago.
 The module `ngResource` implements a service very similar to the one we just built!
 If you're using a RESTful API, you can often replace `$http` with `ngResource`.

 Check the `ngResource` solution branch to compare, and/or check out this resource on `$resource`: [http://www.sitepoint.com/creating-crud-app-minutes-angulars-resource/](http://www.sitepoint.com/creating-crud-app-minutes-angulars-resource/)